sa22700/BrainCLI/README.md

 Add these lines.

 [Console]::InputEncoding = [System.Text.Encoding]::UTF8

 [Console]::OutputEncoding = [System.Text.Encoding]::UTF8

 Save the file and close Notepad.

 Restart PowerShell.

+Now PowerShell always uses UTF-8 encoding, and special characters (such as ä and ö) should work correctly even with PyPy.

+---

+Sometimes, the user may not have sufficient permissions to add a script to the profile, so the permissions need to be changed.

+Open PowerShell with administrative privileges and enter the following command.

+Get-ExecutionPolicy

+If the result is Restricted, PowerShell is blocking scripts from running.

+You can bypass this restriction with the following command.

+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

 Now PowerShell will always use UTF-8, and special characters should work correctly in PyPy.